tgamauf/onetimesecret-api/README.md

     - `share_link`: the share link of the secret that is supposed to be be shared
     - `metadata_key`: key used to manage the secret; this key must remain **private**
 - Throws
-    - `ConfigError`: no secret provided
+    - `InputError`: no secret provided
     - `InternalServerError`: unspecified internal server error
     - `FetchError`: fetch call failed
     - `NotFoundError`: the call isn't supported by the server